Awhile back, I tackled the topic of marijuana. In this post, as the title indicates, we’ll discuss alcohol.

 - If the Bible is silent on a matter, shut up and keep your opinions to yourself!

-The author of that article violated Rules #2 and #3.
+The author of that article I cited in my introduction violated Rules #2 and #3.

 Sorry, I cannot agree with him on this issue, otherwise we’d both be wrong.

-That same article on correct interpretation of the Scriptures also explains the difference between exegesis (proper biblical interpretation) and eisegesis (interpreting the Bible through the lens of your own opinions).
+That same article on correct interpretation of the Scriptures also explains the difference between exegesis (proper biblical interpretation) and eisegesis (interpreting the Bible through the lens of your own opinions, cultural biases, or religious traditions).

-It is such commandments, doctrines, and traditions of men that have so repelled the unsaved and marginally churched in this nation that they have thrown away the Truth-of-the-Gospel baby with the religious-nonsense-of-men bathwater.
+Such commandments, doctrines, and traditions of men have so repelled the unsaved and marginally churched in this nation that they have thrown away the Truth-of-the-Gospel baby with the religious-nonsense-of-men bathwater.
 They cannot see the real Jesus because our religious bovine scatology is obscuring their vision of the ONLY Way, the ONLY Truth, and the ONLY Life.

 Until and unless we ruthlessly root out man’s religion and its shame-based performance mentality from our beliefs and return to the purity of the Word, the love of God, and our freedom in Christ, our country’s devolution into religious, political, and economic chaos will continue unabated because our salt has become tasteless and our light has been hidden under a traditions-of-men bushel.

-That is why I insist that accurate exegesis of John 2 shows Jesus turned water into real wine — not grape juice — at Cana.
+That is why I insist the accurate exegesis of John 2 shows Jesus turned water into real wine — not grape juice — at Cana.

 Thanks for reading!

 P.S.
-For the record, in my own personal opinion — for what that’s worth — is that Christians going to bars where sitting around drinking is the primary activity are indeed compromising their testimonies and should avoid such locations.
+For the record, in my own personal opinion — for what that’s worth to you — Christians going to bars where sitting around drinking is the primary activity are indeed compromising their testimonies and should avoid such locations.
 All kinds of sinful activities occur in such places with alcohol being the lubricant — avoiding the appearance of evil should be kept in mind.

 I have never been in a bar fight in my entire life.
 The biggest reason for that is this: I never go to bars.
 You can avoid all kinds of trouble simply by not being in places where trouble tends to occur.
 Just sayin’…